Sound Event Detection of Weakly Labelled Data with CNN-Transformer and Automatic Threshold Optimization: Experiments

 \subsection{Evaluation metrics}

 To evaluate the systems performance, we use the precision, recall and F1 score which are described in \cite{mesaros2016metrics}:

 where TP, FP, FN are the number of true positive, false positive and false negative samples, respectively.
 The higher precision, recall and F1 score indicate better performance.
-Usually thresholds need to be manually selected and applied on the output predictions to calculate TP, FP and FN.
-We use average precision (AP) \cite{audioset} to compare the performance of different system because the calculation of AP does not depend on threshold.
+Usually thresholds need to be manually selected and applied on the system outputs to calculate TP, FP and FN.
+We use average precision (AP) metric \cite{audioset} to compare the performance of different systems because the AP does not depend on thresholds.
 AP is defined as the area under the precision-recall curve calculated at multiple thresholds.
-Mean average precision (mAP) is the average AP over all sound classes.
+Mean average precision (mAP) is the averaged AP over all sound classes.
 The higher mAP indicates better performance.
-Random guess has an mAP of around 0.06 for the DCASE 2017 Task 4 which has 17 sound classes.
+Random guess has an mAP of 0.06 for the DCASE 2017 Task 4 containing 17 sound classes.
 The mAP is a \textit{macro-averaging} statistic because it is calculated independently within a sound class.
-Then the statistics are averaged across all sound classes.
+Then, the statistics are averaged across all sound classes.
 On the other hand, \textit{micro-averaging} statistic is calculated from outputs and ground truths flattened from all classes.

-For the AT task, systems are ranked based on macro-averaging F1 score.
-For the SED subtask, systems are ranked based on micro-averaging of F1 score and Error rate (ER) evaluated on 1-second segments.
-The ER is defined as follows:
+For the AT subtask, systems are ranked based on macro-averaging F1 score.
+For the SED subtask, systems are ranked based on micro-averaging F1 score and Error rate (ER) evaluated on 1-second segments \cite{mesaros2017dcase}. \qk{Error rate measures the amount of errors in terms of insertions (I), deletions (D) and substitutions (S), and is defined as follows \cite{mesaros2016metrics}:

-where I, D, S are the number of insertion, deletion and substitution of segments.
-The segment based evaluation is calculated in a fixed time grid, using segments of one second length to compare the ground truth and the system output.
+where $ I(m), D(m), S(m), N(m) $ are the number of inserted, deleted, substituted, and ground truth sound events in the $ m $-th segment.
+Lower ER indicates better performance.} The segment based evaluation is calculated in a fixed time grid, using segments of one second length to compare the ground truth and the system output \cite{dcase2017task4}.
 Similarly, segment based F1-score are calculated in the same way.